Copșa Mică gas field

 The Copșa Mică gas field is a natural gas field located in Copșa Mică, Sibiu County, Romania.
 Discovered in 1915, it was developed by Romgaz, beginning production of natural gas and condensates in 1920.
-By 2010 the total proven reserves of the Copșa Mică gas field were around 2.77 trillion ft^{3} (80 km^{3}), with a production rate of around 3.7 million ft^{3}/day (0.1×10^{5} m^{3}).
+Historically, as of 2010, the total proven reserves of the Copșa Mică gas field were estimated at around 2.77 trillion ft^{3} (80 km^{3}), with a production rate of around 3.7 million ft^{3}/day (0.1×10^{5} m^{3}).
+As a mature field with decades of exploitation, current operational trends for aging natural gas reservoirs in Romania focus on applying rehabilitation concepts to manage advanced stages of reservoir pressure depletion, maximize the recovery factor, and mitigate natural production decline.

 Overview

 The gas deposits in Romania have a very long history of exploitation, almost unique at the level of Europe and among the few such old fields that are still in production in the world.
 A quarter of Romania's natural gas reserves (100 e9m3) are located in Western Moldavia, Muntenia, and the Black Sea, with the remaining 75% located near methane gas reserve sites in Transylvania.
 A fifth of these sites are located in the Giurgeu-Brașov Depression and Sibiu County, with the remainder located in Mureș County at sites such as Luduș, Șincai, Bazna, and Nadeș.